jasonbayton/11ty/_src/projects/managed-settings/index.md

 layout: project.njk
 ---

-**MANAGED SETTINGS is an enterprise-customisable Android settings application designed to provide access to only specific, use case-defined system settings where use of the native Android Settings application is not suitable end user access.**
+**MANAGED SETTINGS is an enterprise-customisable Android settings application designed to provide access to only specific, use case-defined system settings where use of the native Android Settings application is not suitable for end user access.**

 ## What does MANAGED SETTINGS do?

+MANAGED SETTINGS answers the question: How do we block access to settings, but still allow <span id="dynamic_word">Wi-Fi</span>?

 MANAGED SETTINGS gives organisations a means of providing a limited device Settings experience, e.g. _just_ Wi-Fi or Bluetooth, preventing exposing settings that should not be visible or interactive for managed devices.